xuanngo2001/cust-live-deb/README.md

     * Install x11-utils for xprop.
     * Copy open-terminal.sh in /root/.
     * Add open-terminal.sh in /root/jwmrc-startup.sh.
-    * Total size = 2021440K.
+    * Total size = 2021444K.
 Space Used = 26920K.
   * Running inst-xtra-sqlite.sh ...
     * After this operation, 143 kB of additional disk space will be used.
     * Install Database: sqlite3.
-    * Total size = 2021708K.
+    * Total size = 2021712K.
 Space Used = 268K.
   * Running inst-xtra-virtualbox-guest-from-scratch.sh ...
-    * After this operation, 182 MB of additional disk space will be used.
+    * After this operation, 131 MB of additional disk space will be used.
-    * After this operation, 2,696 kB disk space will be freed.
+    * After this operation, 14.7 MB disk space will be freed.
-    * After this operation, 69.3 MB disk space will be freed.
+    * After this operation, 63.1 MB disk space will be freed.
     * Install VirtualBox guest additions to Shared folder/clipboard, auto window scaling, etc.
     * Assumed packages installed: bzip2 & Xserver installed.
-    * Install dkms, build-essential, linux-headers-3.16.0-4-amd64 to compile VirtualBox guest additions.
+    * Install dkms, libc6-dev, linux-headers-3.16.0-4-amd64 to compile VirtualBox guest additions.
     * VirtualBox guest additions installed: version: 4.3.20.
     * Delete ./settings/binary/VBoxGuestAdditions.iso[56976K].
 Space used could be negative due to this deletion.
-    * Total size = 2143636K.
-Space Used = 121928K.
+    * Total size = 2061644K.
+Space Used = 39932K.
   * Running inst-xtra-wifite.sh ...
     * After this operation, 80.3 MB of additional disk space will be used.
     * Install wifite.
-    * Total size = 2236968K.
+    * Total size = 2154976K.
 Space Used = 93332K.
   * Running inst-xtra-zfs.sh ...
-    * After this operation, 99.3 kB of additional disk space will be used.
+    * After this operation, 16.0 MB of additional disk space will be used.
-    * After this operation, 43.0 MB of additional disk space will be used.
+    * After this operation, 78.9 MB of additional disk space will be used.
     * Install lsb-release.
     * Add zfsonlinux repository to /etc/apt/sources.list.d/zfsonlinux.list.
     * Add GPG key to /etc/apt/trusted.gpg.d/zfsonlinux.gpg.
     * Install debian-zfs: version: 0.6.4-1.1-2.
     * Delete ./settings/binary/zfsonlinux_6_all.deb[1992K].
-    * Total size = 2323516K.
-Space Used = 86548K.
+    * Total size = 2295248K.
+Space Used = 140272K.
   * Running inst-zclean-00-zerosizing-docs.sh ...
     * Zero size all documents in /usr/share/.
-    * Total size = 2236596K.
-Space Used = -86920K.
+    * Total size = 2210468K.
+Space Used = -84780K.
     * Clean apt-get cache.
     * rm -rf /tmp/*.
     * Umount /sys, /dev/pts and /proc.
     * Add Debian main repositories in sources.list.
     * Delete local Debian repository from sources.list.
-    * Total size = 1718596K.
-Space Used = -518000K.
+    * Total size = 1717268K.
+Space Used = -493200K.